ealain/articles/blog-posts/guardian-bundle-size/guardian-bundle-size.md

 | Total deployment packages                         | 75 GB  |

-# Guardian is your solution to easily check all your bundles
+# Guardian is your solution to easily check the size of your bundles

 [Guardian][guardian] now offers a **new rule** to warn you when uploading bundles over 5 MB.
 This is a demanding rule because this threshold can easily be reached.
 Gather your team and decide what size the bundles should be limited to.